 Difference Between VDS and VPS

 Many users often confuse VDS and VPS.
 It may seem as if these are two different concepts.
-In this article, we will explain what are VDS and VPS, and explore one more similar service – cloud infrastructure.
+In this article, we will explain what VDS and VPS are, and explore one more similar service – cloud infrastructure.

 What is the difference between VDS and VPS?

-Since the names are different, those far enough from IT technologies, think that VDS and VPS are also different services.
+Since the names are different, those who are not familiar with IT technologies may think that VDS and VPS are also different services.
 It is not exactly true.
-These abbreviations mean respectively Virtual Dedicated Server and Virtual Private Server.
+These abbreviations mean, respectively, Virtual Dedicated Server and Virtual Private Server.
 Both mean the same thing – allocation of a part of physical hardware resources.
-The client gets a virtual machine (VM) that isolate from the others.
+The client gets a virtual machine (VM) that is isolated from the others.

 They differ in the virtualization method.
 In the case of VPS, it is virtualization at the OS level, while VDS is hardware virtualization.
 However, for the end-user, it does not matter.

-The idea of VDS/VPS is that the provider divides the capacity of physical hardware into several parts and rent out each of them to customers.
-The client receives a full analog of a physical server with the necessary configuration.
+The concept of VDS/VPS is that the provider divides the capacity of physical hardware into multiple parts and rents each of them out to customers.
+The client receives a complete analog of a physical server with the necessary configuration.
 He can configure it, install applications, grant access, and perform other actions.

 Although resources for multiple virtual machines are taken from the same physical server, the owners of neighboring VMs cannot access each other’s data.
 However, this does not mean that there is no impact at all.
 If one or more clients use all of their allocated capacity, the overall performance can be negatively affected.
 In addition, some unfair providers, hoping that customers will not fully load their virtual servers, sell more resources than the hardware allows.